heavygee/hello-dalle-discordbot/README.md

 ### Example WILDCARD debug report in \`#botspam\`
 ![Example wildcard debug report in #botspam](https://github.com/heavygee/hello-dalle-discordbot/blob/main/readme_images/wildcard-botspam-output.png)

+## Cost

+Using the bot incurs costs based on the usage of OpenAI's DALL-E API.
+Each welcome image generated costs approximately $0.03.
+Ensure you monitor your usage to manage costs effectively.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/heavygee/hello-dalle-discordbot/blob/main/LICENSE) file for details.